awsmug/torro-forms/README.txt

 Tested up to: 4.1.1
 Stable tag: 1.0.0

-Drag&Drop surveys / polls for WordPress.
+Drag&Drop surveys / polls in WordPress.

 == Description ==

-Drag & drop your survey with the Questions plugin and export results as CSV.
+Drag & drop your survey with the Questions plugin.

 **Question Types**